nuncard/tfadm-resources/aws/README.md

 # for everything by default.
 You can still convert everything using the --force
 # option of the tfadm sync command.
 dmz_subnet_name='"dmz"'
+# The name of the security group you want to convert to terraform code by
+# default.
+default_security_group_name='"default"'
 ```

 Having the previous variables set, execute the next instructions to update the configuration.